MicroEJ/docs/KernelDeveloperGuide/buildType.rst

 .. _platform_selection:

-Change the platform used to build the firmware and the virtual device
+Change the platform used to build the firmware and the Virtual Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build a firmware and a virtual device a platform must be specified.
+To build a firmware and a Virtual Device a platform must be specified.
 Four different ways are possible to do so:

 -  Use an Ivy dependency.